ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 - Diversity of programs
 - 'Spread' of activities for children and adults

-For these and other measures detailed in this report we created
+For these and other measures detailed in this report we created:
 - a distribution of values for each measure - finding the 'typical' values, the general ranges, and also noting extreme outliers
 - a breakdown of these values at an individual hub level - mapping a value back to its hub, and using heatmapping to compare these values to each other at a hub level